pedrosbmartins/downtoearth/README.md

 A single visualization is called a `Setup`.
 In a nutshell, Setups have a required `title` and may have a `root` model (its main object for centralization and scaling) and multiple `groups` of models.

 A `model` is simply an individual object that can be visualized.
-It has a `label` and one or more `layers`, which define shapes with properties such as a fill and an outline.
+It has a `label` and one or more `layers`, which define shapes with properties such as fill and outline.

 Currently, the only implemented shapes are Circles and Ellipses.